 As for the patrons – those who come here to smoke, drink, chat or muse – most of them are local to the area.
 Men in suits on their lunch break, older retired people meeting up to catch up on gossip, men of all ages meeting up study the racing pages of the newspaper before discussing their choices and then placing their bets via their mobile phones.

-Before leaving, prepare yourself for another shock to the system as you suddenly find yourself back in the fast-moving, real world of Istanbul in 2012.
+Before leaving, prepare yourself for another shock to the system as you suddenly find yourself back in the fast-moving, real world of Istanbul.

 - Çorlulu Ali Paşa Medresesi is along Yeniçeriler Caddesi between Beyazıt and Sultanahmet